 A study of major British writers of the 20th century who reflect upon the confrontation between the waning Empire's legacy of conformity and restraint and the modern spirit of rebellion.
 Literature includes poetry, drama, works of fiction by major writers of the era.
-Co-requisite: EN 123.

-EN 336V Battle Pieces: Conflict and Commitment in Modern American Literature (3)
+EN 336 Battle Pieces: Conflict and Commitment in Modern American Literature (3)

 Perspectives on war in modern American literature.
 We study the moral, psychological, and ideological implications of war and war-like confrontations in modern American society.
 Readings include primary materials (letters, diaries, essays) poetry, novels, from WWI forward.
 Representations of Americans attitudes towards war and the U.S. as a global leader emerge through film, song, and dramatic works.
-Co-requisite: EN 123.

-EN 337P Literary Realism: The Trend Toward Social Inquiry (3)
+EN 337 Literary Realism: The Trend Toward Social Inquiry (3)